Professor Marston and the Wonder Women: Plot

 The story is told in flashbacks set during a 1945 testimony that William Moulton Marston gives to representatives of the Child Study Association of America.
-In 1928, William and his wife Elizabeth teach and research at Harvard and Radcliffe colleges.
+In 1928, William and his wife Elizabeth taught and researched at Harvard and Radcliffe colleges.
 William hires one of his students, Olive Byrne, as a research assistant.
-Olive aids in the Marstons' work inventing the lie detector device and conducting research on William's DISC theory.
+Olive aids in the Marstons' work, inventing the lie detector device and researching William's DISC theory.
 The three then soon grow close.
 One after another, tests with the lie detector reveal that they have fallen in love with one another, and they engage in a polyamorous relationship.

 As word about their unconventional relationship gets out, the Marstons are fired from the university.
 Olive reveals that she is pregnant and moves in with the Marstons shortly after.
-The trio decides to build a family together and create a fabrication to keep secret the nature of their relationship.
+The trio decides to build a family together and create a fabrication to keep the nature of their relationship a secret.
 The family settles in a New York suburb, happily together.
-By 1934, Elizabeth and Olive each bear two children by William; they tell the neighbors Olive is a widow who was taken in by the Marstons.
+By 1934, Elizabeth and Olive each bear two children by William; they tell the neighbors that Olive is a widow who was taken in by the Marstons.
 William starts trying to make a living as an author.
 Elizabeth takes a job as a secretary and becomes the main breadwinner of the family.
 Olive stays at home and takes care of the kids, occasionally submitting her writing samples to publishers.
 They raise their four children together, and Elizabeth names her daughter after Olive.

 In 1940, William stumbles upon a lingerie shop in New York City run by Charles Guyette, who introduces him to fetish art–themed comics and photos.
 The art captures William's imagination as a demonstration of his DISC theory.
 Elizabeth initially disapproves of the art, but she relents during a presentation wherein Olive tries out an outfit that later would be the prototype for Wonder Woman's costume.